csipe24/Inventory-Keeper/README.md

 Welcome to NASA Wholesale's inventory management application!
 This is a great open source application to help you manage your brand new space storefront!

 Our app will use a database to create, read, update and delete items.
 The application is based on selling items of different categories which calculates the amount left in stock along with the current price.
-Since the application is deployed via Heroku, it allows users with an internet connection to use the appliciation on any web browser!
+Since the application is deployed via Heroku, it allows users with an internet connection to use the application on any web browser!

 ## Usage